-Please don’t take my word for it, Lyme Bay wines win plenty of awards.
-They do own a small amount of vineyard, but they work with a small number of like-minded winegrowers to source most of their grape supply – similar to what happens in Champagne.
+Please don’t take my word for it; Lyme Bay wines win plenty of awards.
+They own a small amount of vineyard, but they work with a small number of like-minded winegrowers to source most of their grape supply – similar to what happens in Champagne.
 Hence the grapes come from growers in Essex, Dorset, Devon, Hampshire and Oxfordshire.

 Maturation was in a mix of stainless steel and two-year-old French oak barrels.
 Fining was with isinglass to ensure clarity, so those of a vegetarian or vegan persuasion should take note.

 The result is a rounded dry white wine.
 There are gentle citrus and peach aromas, while the flavours are lemon, lime and a little grapefruit, well-focused and taught.
-The partial barrel maturation has softened the acidity and imparts creamy texture.
+The partial barrel maturation has softened the acidity and imparts a creamy texture.
 The light toast from those barrels adds additional complexity as well.
 The oak isn’t intrusive, and I’d expect it will become less pronounced and more integrated over time.
 That means this is a wine that’s well worth ageing further as it will improve.
 The balance of the components is exemplary.

-This delightful wine can compete with Chablis at a similar price – in my book that’s a real accolade.
+This delightful wine can compete with Chablis at a similar price – in my book, that’s a real accolade.
 It’s also to Lyme Bay’s credit that this more forward 2018 is on release before their 2017.
 That’s being kept for longer so it can reach its full potential.
 It’s a versatile wine too – drink it alone or with food.
 All the usual fishy subjects apply.

-Bottled under screwcap, with a label fit to grace any table, it retails at £22.49 per bottle and is available directly from the winery.
+Bottled under a screwcap, with a label fit to grace any table, it retails at £22.49 per bottle and is available directly from the winery.
 (Online and cellar-door)

 Meanwhile, Lyme Bay Classic Cuvée is a delicious English traditional-method vintage sparkler made only in the best years.
 It’s a blend of 81% Pinot Noir and 19% Chardonnay, 24 months on the lees.
 An elegant expression of stone fruit, citrus and apple.
 A bottle of 2013 recently opened had developed an additional more-ish biscuit flavour and a hint of honey.
 The younger 2015 is £28.99 from the winery, while the more mature 2013 is £29.00 from Wines With Attitude.
 (A merchant reviewed here).
 Terrific bubbly and terrific value!

 I hope you’ll join in with English Wine Week and seek out English wines, including my three Lyme Bay recommendations here.
-If you’d like to find out more about English wine, then WineGB website has more details.
-There are also many other articles on English wines here on this website, try starting with this.
+If you’d like to find out more about English wine, then the WineGB website has more details.
+There are also many other articles on English wines here on this website; try starting with this.

 Discover, taste, enjoy!